NFTY

-NFTY: The Reform Jewish Youth Movement (formerly known as the North American Federation for Temple Youth, often referred to simply as NFTY, commonly pronounced "nifty") is the organized youth movement of Reform Judaism in North America.
-Funded and supported by the Union for Reform Judaism (URJ), NFTY exists to supplement and support Reform youth groups at the synagogue level.
-About 750 local youth groups affiliate themselves with the organization, comprising over 8,500 youth members.
+NFTY: The North American Federation for Temple Youth (formerly known as the National Federation for Temple Youth) is the organized youth movement of Reform Judaism in North America (also known as The Reform Jewish Youth Movement).
+Funded and supported by the Union for Reform Judaism (URJ), NFTY supplements Reform youth groups at the synagogue level.
+In 2014, about 750 local youth groups were affiliated, representing over 8,500 members.

-NFTY is the North American branch of Netzer Olami, the worldwide Progressive Zionist Youth movement.
-This relationship was formalized at the biennial NFTY Convention in Los Angeles, California in February 2005.
+In February 2005, the biennial NFTY Convention in Los Angeles formalized NFTY’s role as the North American branch of Netzer Olami, the global Progressive Zionist youth movement.